User guide¶

 Step 1: Find Python.
 If a version >= Python 3.10 is found, skip to Step 3.

-Step 3: Connect Python to MATLAB.
+Step 3: Connect Python.
 If already connected, skip to Step 4.

 Step 4: Install HEDtools